avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 ---

 > The wave organ sculpture is located in the Marina neighborhood in San Francisco.
-Find it in between Crissy Fields and Fort Mason, hidden away a quiet walking distance east of the Golden Gate Yacht Club.
+Find it hidden in between Crissy Fields and Fort Mason, and a quiet walking distance east of the Golden Gate Yacht Club.

 ![Wave Organ in San Francisco](/images/wave-organ-sf.jpg)

-Made by [former Senior Artist in Residence from the Exploratorium and a master stone mason](http://www.exploratorium.edu/visit/wave-organ), [Peter Richards and George Gonzalez consulted with acoustic engineers](https://www.olats.org/studiolab/Peter_Richards.pdf) to bring together natural input from tidal waves, stones from the former Laurel Hill Cemetery and PVC pipes.
+Made by [a former Senior Artist in Residence from the Exploratorium and a master stone mason](http://www.exploratorium.edu/visit/wave-organ), [Peter Richards and George Gonzalez consulted with acoustic engineers](https://www.olats.org/studiolab/Peter_Richards.pdf) to bring together natural input from tidal waves, stones from the former Laurel Hill Cemetery and PVC pipes.
 Together they created a contemplative [acoustic sculpture](https://en.wikipedia.org/wiki/Wave_Organ).
 Made the year I was born, the "organ" gets you to listen to the music of the tidal waves.
 Best heard at high tides, it’s a great idea especially when held in contrast with the work done by [Soundwave](http://soundwavesf.com/7/material-notation/).
 The Wave Organ magnifies the natural sounds of things that have been and always will be and the latter creates melodies that reflect and extoll man-made creations.
 Contrast that too with the moving but still waters that take on the shape of [Izumi Masatoshi's Tsukubai](http://searchcollection.asianart.org/view/objects/asitem/id/24100) in the Asian Art Museum's Betty Bogart Contemplative Alcove.

 > ### " The Wave Organ magnifies the natural sounds of things that have been and always will be..."